ikelaiah/tzbundler/README.md

 - The `rule_name` field (e.g., `"RussiaAsia"`, `"EUAsia"`, `"Azer"`) is used to look up DST rules.
 - The `from_utc` field is the UNTIL value (when this transition ends).
 - Metadata (`country_code`, `latitude`, etc.) is added later from `zone1970.tab`.
+- Windows timezone names are added from the Unicode CLDR mappings.
 - **DST calculations are left to consumers** using the rules data.

 #### 5. Summary